BrerDawg/GravStar/readme.md

 ./gravstar --cf ~/.gravstar.ini

 Some of the code is repurposed from other projects I've tinkered with over the years, so excuse the antiquated c style, evolving conventions and inefficiencies.
-I've added features to it over some years, so coding ideas may not be implemented uniformly and appear ad-hoc.
+I've added features to it over a long period, so coding ideas may not be implemented uniformly and appear ad-hoc.
 It started as a few Newtonian physics demos, but now it's a game - Enjoy.

 ![Screeshot](gravstar.png)